virengajera/virenio/README.md

 # virenio
-Learning Project to understand Deployment and Jenkins.
+Learning Project to understand Deployment and Jenkins